Dr. Bettina Beinhoff, Co-Director

 He has widely published within different areas of postcolonial studies and cultural studies.
 This includes the authored books The Other in Contemporary Migrant Cinema: Imagining a New Europe?
-(2016), The Conquest Upside Down/La Conquista desbaratada (2010), Conquered Conquerors/Eroberte Eroberer (2005) and Narrating against the Tide/Erzählen gegen den Strich (1996) as well as a wide range of special issues and volumes, such as Business in Mexico (with Antonio Manuel Ciruela Lorenzo 2017), Global identities in contemporary Mexican theatre and performance (with Verena Dolle 2014), Identity and Otherness in contemporary Chicano cinema (2012), The Other side of migration/La otra cara de la migración (2009), Neo-colonial mentalities in contemporary Europe (with Anne Ife 2008) and European Cinema: Inside Out (with Ricki Morgan-Tamosunas 2003).
+(2018/2016), The Conquest Upside Down/La Conquista desbaratada (2010), Conquered Conquerors/Eroberte Eroberer (2005) and Narrating against the Tide/Erzählen gegen den Strich (1996) as well as a wide range of volumes and special issues, such The Cambridge Handbook of Intercultural Communication (with Sebastian Rasinger 2020), US-Mexican Encounters in Contemporary Film (with Stephen Trinder 2020), Business in Mexico (with Antonio Manuel Ciruela Lorenzo 2017), Global identities in contemporary Mexican theatre and performance (with Verena Dolle 2014), Identity and Otherness in contemporary Chicano cinema (2012), The Other side of migration/La otra cara de la migración (2009), Neo-colonial mentalities in contemporary Europe (with Anne Ife 2008) and European Cinema: Inside Out (with Ricki Morgan-Tamosunas 2003).
 Guido is also author of more than 50 refereed articles.

 While his research focuses on concepts of culture and alterity in contemporary European and Latin American narrative or film, other work explores socio-political and cultural aspects of European discourse and identity construction in the 20th and 21st century.
 Within this framework, he has given numerous keynote speeches, invited papers and public lectures at a wide range of international institutions, he has worked as international expert for different funding initiatives of the European Commission, the AHRC and the Irish Research Council, and he has co-organised several international conferences.